Skip to navigation Skip to content

 • Considers and implements recommendations of the CCA report.
 For example, coding exemptions, inviting the job seeker to claim an alternative payment, actioning appropriate referrals for a review of entitlement to payment

-• Re-engages CDP job seekers with their provider after completion of the CCA where re-engagement is required
+• Re-engages RAES job seekers with their provider after completion of the CCA where re-engagement is required

 Key objectives when conducting a CCA